langchain-ai/langchain/docs/index.rst

    getting_started.rst

-Components:
+Modules:
 -----------

-There are six main components that LangChain provides support for.
+There are six main modules that LangChain provides support for.
-For each component we provide some examples to get started, how-to guides, reference docs, and conceptual guides.
+For each module we provide some examples to get started, how-to guides, reference docs, and conceptual guides.
-These components are, in increasing order of complexity:
+These modules are, in increasing order of complexity:

 - `Prompts <components/prompts.rst>`_: This includes prompt management, prompt optimization, and prompt serialization.